Corvimae/PlumeVN/README.md

 xRadius: The distance from the center to the left and right-most points on the ellipse.<br>
 yRadius: The distance from the center to the top and bottom-most points on the ellipse.<br>
-fillColor: The background color of the ellipse.
-If no fillColor is specified, the element is not filled.<br>
+fillColor: The background color of the ellipse.<br>
 strokeColor: The border color of the ellipse.
-If no borderColor is specified, no border is drawn.

 ####UIString